R-Mielamud/YoutubeAdblockResearch/blocker-extension/README.md

 -   Enable `Developer Mode`
 -   Build the extension
 -   Click `Load unpacked extension` and select the `./build` folder
--   To apply changes after a rebuild, go to `chrome://extensions` and click the reload button on the extension card.
+-   To apply changes after a rebuild, go to `chrome://extensions` and click the reload button on the extension card

 **Usage:**